dkrajzew/gresiblos/docs/index.md

 &#8230; and it will convert them into complete HTML pages using a default template.

-For more complete blogs - including authors, abstracts, release dates, etc., the entries can be enriched by meta information. __gresiblos__ templates support placeholders that are filled with given meta information, as well as optional fields.
+For more complete blogs &mdash; including authors, abstracts, release dates, etc., the entries can be enriched by meta information. __gresiblos__ templates support placeholders that are filled with given meta information, as well as optional fields.

 You may find further information at [the gresiblos documentation pages](https://gresiblos.readthedocs.io/en/latest/).